uaf/uaf/src/pyuaf/doc/api_pyuaf_util.rst

 .. autoclass:: pyuaf.util.Status

-     A Status object holds a UAF status code, a description and optionally an OPC UA status code.
+     A Status object holds a UAF status code, a description and an OPC UA status code.

     * Methods: